The Beazley Case

 Now you have the tools you need to complete our project.

 Isn’t it amazing how profound and eloquent Beazley is?
-Recall that he was only 25 at time of statement and had been in prison since he was 18.
+Recall that he was only 25 when he made the statement and had been in prison since he was 18.

 The point of this chapter has been to introduce the basic but powerful